Unlock the Potential of Wormwood: A Complete Guide to Cultivating and Enjoying This Unique Herb

 Companion Plants

-- Sage: Sage is a great companion plant for wormwood as it helps to repel pests like moths and beetles.
-It also has a similar growing habit and can help to shade the soil around the wormwood, preventing weeds from taking root.
+• Sage: Sage is a great companion plant for wormwood as it helps to repel pests like moths and beetles.
+It also has a similar growth habit and can help to shade the soil around the wormwood, preventing weeds from taking root.

-- Lavender: Lavender is a great companion plant for wormwood as it attracts pollinators like bees and butterflies.
-It also has a pleasant aroma that can help to mask the strong scent of the wormwood.
+• Lavender: Lavender is a great companion plant for wormwood as it attracts pollinators like bees and butterflies.
+It also has a pleasant aroma that can help mask the wormwood’s strong scent.
 Lavender also has antibacterial properties and can help to repel pests like moths and fleas.

-- Nasturtium: Nasturtium is a great companion plant for wormwood as it attracts beneficial insects like ladybugs and lacewings.
+• Nasturtium: Nasturtium is a great companion plant for wormwood as it attracts beneficial insects like ladybugs and lacewings.
 These insects can help to control pests like aphids and caterpillars.
-Nasturtium also has a peppery taste and can be used in salads or as a garnish.
+Nasturtium is also peppery and can be used in salads or as a garnish.

 While wormwood is a hardy and self-sufficient plant, it can benefit from companion planting with other herbs and plants.
-By planting these companion plants alongside your wormwood, you can improve soil health, repel pests, and attract beneficial insects to your garden.
+Planting these companion plants alongside your wormwood can improve soil health, repel pests, and attract beneficial insects to your garden.

 Plants to Avoid